SModelS/smodels.github.io/docs/ListOfAnalyses200-betaWithSuperseded.md

 ## Individual tables

 ### Run 2 - 13 TeV
-In total, we have results from 25 ATLAS and 40 CMS 13 TeV searches.
+In total, we have results from 26 ATLAS and 40 CMS 13 TeV searches.
  * [ATLAS upper limits](#ATLASupperlimits13): 24  analyses, 55 (of which 4 LLP) results
- * [ATLAS efficiency maps](#ATLASefficiencymaps13): 10  analyses, 33 (of which 9 LLP) results, 336 individual maps
+ * [ATLAS efficiency maps](#ATLASefficiencymaps13): 11  analyses, 37 (of which 9 LLP) results, 340 individual maps
  * [CMS upper limits](#CMSupperlimits13): 38  analyses, 157 (of which 3 LLP) results
- * [CMS efficiency maps](#CMSefficiencymaps13): 4  analyses, 22 (of which 8 LLP) results, 198 individual maps
+ * [CMS efficiency maps](#CMSefficiencymaps13): 3  analyses, 14 results, 166 individual maps

 ### Run 1 - 8 TeV
 In total, we have results from 32 ATLAS and 21 CMS 8 TeV searches.